Technical Intermediate

 What is Largest Contentful Paint (LCP)?

-Largest Contentful Paint (LCP) is a Core Web Vitals metric that measures the time from when a user first navigates to a page until the largest visible content element has loaded.
-'Largest content' is typically the hero image, the main heading, or a large block of text.
-LCP is the most important page speed metric for user experience because it measures when visitors can see the main content they came for.
-Google uses LCP as a search ranking signal.
+Largest Contentful Paint (LCP) is a Core Web Vitals metric that measures the time from when a user first navigates to a page until the largest visible content element has fully loaded in the viewport.
+'Largest content' is typically the hero image, the main H1 heading, or a large block of text.
+LCP is the most important page speed metric for user experience because it correlates most strongly with when visitors feel the page is 'ready.'
+Google uses LCP as a search ranking signal and the threshold for 'good' is under 2.5 seconds.

 What is a good LCP score?

 Google defines LCP thresholds as: Good = under 2.5 seconds, Needs Improvement = 2.5–4.0 seconds, Poor = over 4.0 seconds.
-For competitive SEO, targeting under 2.5s on mobile is the practical goal.
-Most pages fall in the 2.5–8s range — meaning there's often significant room for improvement.
-LCP scores above 4 seconds correlate with measurably higher bounce rates and lower conversion rates.
+For competitive SEO, targeting under 2.0s on mobile is the practical goal.
+According to Google's CrUX 2024 data, the median mobile LCP across all web pages is approximately 4.2 seconds — meaning most pages are in the 'needs improvement' or 'poor' range.
+This represents significant opportunity: most pages can improve their LCP meaningfully with targeted optimizations.

 What causes slow LCP and how do I fix it?